-Students will learn the procedures for troubleshooting basic and complex circuits, thermostats, and high-voltage circuits controlled by thermostats, along with procedures for measuring amperage and voltage in low-voltage circuits.
-Students will also review typical service technician calls, control terminology, applications, and electronic control circuits.
+HVACR121 Advanced Automatic Controls and Troubleshooting Lecture Hrs: 10 Lab Hrs: 15 Students will learn the procedures for troubleshooting basic and complex circuits, thermostats, and high-voltage circuits controlled by thermostats, along with procedures for measuring amperage and voltage in low-voltage circuits.
+Students will also review typical service technician calls, control

-Credit Hrs: 1 HVACR123 Types and Applications of Electric Motors Lecture Hrs: 10 Lab Hrs: 15 Students will learn starting and running components and characteristics, motor speeds, and power supplies.
+HVACR123 Types and Applications of Electric Motors

+Students will learn starting and running components and characteristics, motor speeds, and power supplies.

-HVACR125 Motor Controls and Troubleshooting Students will learn the components used to close or open the power supply circuit to the motor, such as relays, contactors, and starters.
-Inherent and external motor protection, the service factor, other temperature-sensing and magnetic overload devices are covered, along with procedures for
+HVACR125 Motor Controls and Troubleshooting

+Students will learn the components used to close or open the power supply circuit to the motor, such as relays, contactors, and starters.
+Inherent and external motor protection, the service factor, other temperature-sensing and magnetic overload devices are covered, along with procedures for restarting the motor.
+This course will also discuss mechanical and electrical motor troubleshooting.